Ouanne

 Ouanne ([wan]) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France, in the natural region of Forterre.

 History

-Existed at the time Gallo-Roman under the name of Odouna or Oduna.
+Ouanne existed in Gallo-Roman times under the name of Odouna or Oduna.
 A Roman way carried out in Auxerre.
-The ancient station of Ouanne is known according to a marble fragment from the 3rd century preserved at the museum of Autun.
-The marble indicates the distances on the Roman way of Auxerre to Entrains-sur-Nohain.
-This way saw passing the armies of Pippin the Younger.
+The ancient station of Ouanne is known from a marble fragment from the 3rd century, preserved at the museum of Autun.
+The marble indicates the distances on the Roman road from Auxerre to Entrains-sur-Nohain.
+The armies of Pippin the Younger passed along this road.

-In 1790, Ouanne becomes chief town of canton but the number of cantons falls and the village is attached to Courson-les-Carrières.
+In 1790, Ouanne became the chief town of its canton, but the number of cantons was subsequently reduced and the village became attached to Courson-les-Carrières.
 In December 1972, Ouanne was merged with Merry-Sec and Chastenay.
 In January 1980, Merry-Sec became a separate commune again.

 Geography

 The river Ouanne, a 84 km long right tributary of the Loing, has its source in the commune.